philipjscott/simple-thumbnail/README.md

 #### output

-Type: `String | stream.Writable`
+Type: `String | stream.Writable | Null`

-The file path of the generated thumbnail or a write-stream.
+The file path of the generated thumbnail, a write-stream, or null.
+If null, `genThumbnail` will resolve to a read-stream that you can pipe somewhere.
 If you're specifying a file path, make sure the directories exist.

 #### size